 Pros of Userbrain compared to UserZoom

 Userbrain offers a similar feature set to UserZoom user test software.
-You’ve got:
+However, there are some benefits including:

 - No long-term contracts and monthly paying available– There is a custom pay-as-you-go option that allows you to pay only when you have something to test, monthly subscriptions can be canceled at any time.

 - Fast results – You’ll receive your first results within a few hours.

 - Unlimited team members – no matter how big your team is, you can invite them all to Userbrain and assign roles.

 You can create a free account and even get your first test free of charge.

 Cons of Userbrain compared to UserZoom

 - Limited demographic targeting – With Userbrain, you can filter your testers by gender, age, language, region, and device type or recruit your own testers.
 UserZoom can apply to the tool the criteria you want your testers to have, and they recruit the testers for you.

 Userbrain’s pricing in comparison to UserZoom

 With UserZoom the cheapest plan starts at $500/month; but keep in mind that all plans are billed annually.
 Userbrain pricing already starts at just $99 per month – billed monthly or yearly, depending on your preference.

 - There is a pay-as-you go-option for $39 per tester without any subscription nor extra fees.

 - The monthly plans start at $99 per month for 3 tests per month.
 All unused testers roll over.

 - You can create a free account and get your first test free of charge.